 Understanding a Business’s Risk Profile

-- Business Credit Scores & Ratings: Business credit bureaus consider many of the factors above when calculating a company’s credit scores and ratings.
-Consulting these scores and ratings allows businesses to minimize independent research and more quickly understand the risks associated with a firm.
+4. Business Credit Scores and Ratings: Business credit bureaus consider many factors when calculating a company’s credit scores and ratings.
+Statistical models compare a company’s performance to similar businesses in the same industry or region.
+The use of predictive analytics can reveal whether a business is underperforming or presents a higher financial risk.
+Applying these scores and ratings allows a company to minimize independent research and more quickly understand the risks associated with doing business with another firm.

+Of course, trade references, public information, or business credit scores and ratings can also reveal encouraging information about a company.
+Either way, credit professionals should set credit limits based upon their confidence in a customer’s ability to pay.
 Of course, trade references, financial documents, or business credit scores and ratings can also reveal encouraging information about a company.
 Either way, business owners should set credit limits based upon their confidence in a customer’s ability to pay.

 How to Make Business Credit Decisions